Midland Funding, the biggest debt buyer in the U.S.

 XOXO Jillian Sandt, Attorney at Law

 Midland Funding LLC a Delaware legal entity that is used as a “vehicle” to sue consumers across the United States.
 Midland Funding’s parent company, Encore Capital Group, Inc., is a publicly-traded company based out of California.
 Encore Capital Group, Inc. and its subsidiaries (including Midland Funding, LLC, Midland Credit Management, and Asset Acceptance Capital Corp.) are the nation’s largest debt buyer and collector.
 The “servicer” of the debt is Midland Credit Management (Kansas) and it is often this legal entity from which you will see credit reporting entries, collection letters, and lawsuit affidavits.
+Recently, Midland Credit Management has also been known to file lawsuits against consumers.
 Other legal entities associated with Midland include Midland Funding NCC-2 Corporation (Delaware), Midland Portfolio Services, Inc (Delaware), MRC Receivables Corporation (Delaware), and Atlantic Credit & Finance.
 Because Encore uses its “Midland” entities to interact with consumers, this post refers to Midland and Midland Funding generally to refer to the corporate family.

 To understand how the debt buying process works, see my article, What is a Debt Buyer?